-The provision and development of Council shared path and cycleway network is identified in Council's Delivery Plan as a key activity in response to the Community's priority for a liveable community.
-Council's identified actions for achieving this activity include the delivery of an identified capital and renewal program, and the seeking of grant funding and partnership opportunities to develop the network.
-To achieve these outcomes by undertaking these identified activities, Council has allocated funding of \$0.57M within the 2005/16 Operational Plan and on-going funding in the Long-term Financial Plan.
+To improve provision and linkages of our pathway network is identified in Council's Delivery Plan as a key strategy in achieving the connected and accessible places outcome.
+Council's identified actions for achieving this outcome include the delivery of an identified capital and renewal program, and the seeking of grant funding and partnership opportunities to develop the network.